 The Companyprovides for the retirement benefit in the form of Gratuity.
 The liability or asset recognised in the Balance Sheet in respect of defined benefit gratuity plans is the present value of the defined benefit obligation at the end of the reporting period less the fair value of plan assets.
 The defined benefit obligation is calculated annually by actuaries using the projected unit credit method.
 The present value of the defined benefit obligation denominated in INR is determined by discounting the estimated future cash outflows by reference to market yields at the end of the reporting period on government bonds that have terms approximating to the terms of the related obligation.
-The net interest cost is calculated by applying the discount rate to the net balance of the defined benefit obligation and the fair value of plan assets.
-This cost is included in employee benefit expense in the Statement of Profit and Loss.
+The net interest cost is calculated by applying the discount rate to the net balance of the defined benefit obligation of Profit and Loss.
 Remeasurement of gains and losses arising from experience adjustments and changes in actuarial assumptions are recognised in the period in which they occur, directly in other comprehensive income.
 They are included in retained earnings in the Statement of Changes in Equity and in the Balance Sheet.